 Essential Auction News

-Welcome to the June newsletter that looks back at auction activity in May and preceding periods.
+Welcome to the January newsletter that looks back at auction activity in December and preceding periods

 National Auction Analysis

-As ever I would welcome any comments or feedback you may have regarding the newsletter or indeed the wider market in general.
+As ever I welcome any feedback you may have regarding the newsletters or indeed the wider market in general, and may I take this opportunity to wish you a happy and prosperous New Year!